davothebigafro/kry-code-test-repo/backend/README.md

 # Back end of web polling service

-The backend of this web polling service was written in Java using Vert.x, with Gradle as a build automation tool.
+The backend of this web polling service was written in Java (JDK 16, you may need to be using this version) using Vert.x, with Gradle as a build automation tool.

 # Building